luanillust/luanillustrates/_posts/2018-01-07-Tokyo-Home-not-so-Sweet-Home.md

 2017年 01月 03日 (火)

 Relegating no particular activities to the day, I embarked on the "BICest Tour".
 Since the JR Pass expired today, I was going to get my money’s worth and utilise it anywhere and everywhere <sup>tfw you only use Yamanote</sup>.
 Allowing myself to have a moment of comfort, I carried very little with me.
-It had been so long, I forgot how nice it was to not burden a backpack.
+It had been so long, I forgot how nice it was to not bear the burden of a backpack.

 So... what does the “BICest Tour” entail?
 I wanted to gift my beloved brother with a Gunpla kit; a Perfect Grade RX-178 Gundam Mk-II (AEUG Colours).
 We both love our model kits but Australia loves to screw me over with pricing on _any_ hobbies/interests I have.
 And sourcing for cheaper alternatives online can only get you so far. <a href="{% post_url 2018-01-04-Tokyo-New-Year-New-Things-to-Buy %}#ripoff" target="_blank">Previously, I mentioned Gundam Front's daylight robbery</a> and the fact that BIC have Gunpla for cheaper.
 However, chain stores aren't carbon copies of each other, and thus the "BICest Tour" was born.